hpi-swa-teaching/Squeak-Mastodon/Mastodon-Core.package/MTUIWindow.class/README.md

 MTUIWindow is the main wrapper for all of the views and resposible for connecting them properly.
+It's a singleton.